 - Do I need a prescription from my doctor to come to pelvic floor physical therapy?
 We request prescriptions for all our patients.

 - Do I need to do an internal examination?
 No. If you prefer, we can treat you by doing an external examination only.
 However, an internal vaginal or rectal examination gives us the most accurate information about what is causing your symptoms.
 In order for us to fully understand what is causing your symptoms and prescribe the right exercises, we must first complete a comprehensive examination.
 Otherwise, the exercises we recommend might make your symptoms worse.

 - Can I come to my appointment if I have my period?
 Yes.
 If you prefer to avoid certain parts of your treatment while you are menstruating, we can do so.

 Click on the following links to download each PDF.

 Listen to therapist Rachel Kim, PT, DPT, discusses pelvic pain and pelvic floor dysfunction, including how common these conditions are and treatment options, in this Health Works Here podcast.

-Fill out the below form to request an appointment with Emerson Hospital's Pelvic Health team.
+Fill out the below form to request information about Emerson Hospital's Pelvic Health services.
 A member of our staff will get back to you during normal business hours.